Q - What is the Commission for Case Manager Certification?

 A - Prometric offers candidates a chance to become familiar with the look, feel and experience of the test center in advance of your exam.
 Learn more.

-A - Visit the Prometric site for detailed information including what to expect, scheduling, preparing for rescheduling or cancelling your exam.
+A - Visit the Prometric site for detailed information including a video of what to expect.

 Q - My CCM exam was canceled due to testing center closures.
 How can I reschedule to take my exam online through remote proctoring?